 Lavender is an herb and has been documented as being used for over 2500 years.
 That is a long time for something used to benefit the human body to be used.
 It must have some great qualities to have lasted this long as an essential element to health.
 Lavender oil was used for mummification by the Egyptians, Phoenicians, and the peoples of Arabia.
 Romans used it for bathing, cooking and for placing scented aromas in the air.
 This his is an herb that was used for several purposes.....as oil, it had soothing tonic qualities, and made a great insect repellent, and as an herb, the dried plant was used in smoking mixtures.
 We have often seen the term "Spikenard" used in the Bible, but herb/oil is the modern plant, Lavender.
 It was Lavender that Mary used to pour over Jesus head and anoint his feet with...then wiping it with her hair.
 And the fragrance filled the room.

+It is believed that lavender was first domesticated by the Arabians, then spreading across Europe and Greece.
+From there it is believed to have traveled to France, Spain, Italy, and England.
+From there it made its way to the "Americas" sometime around the 1600's.
 In Medieval and Renaissance times, the washing women were known as "Lavenders", and they used lavender to scent drawers and dried the laundry on lavender bushes.
 During this time, lavender was grown in "infirmarian's gardens" in monasteries, along with many other medicinal herbs.
 According to the German nun HJildegard of Bingen, who lived from 1098-1179, lavender 'water' a decoction of vodka, gin, or brandy mixed with lavender, is great for migraine headaches.

 During the great plague in London in the 17th century, lavender was fastened to each wrist in order to protect the wearer against the deadly disease.
 Grave robbers were known to wash in Four Thieves Vinegar, which contained lavender, and they rarely contracted the disease.
 Lavender was also used to resist infections.
 Glove-makers, who were licensed to perfume their gloves with lavender, escaped cholera at the time.